NextronSystems/log-analysis-manual/usage/filescan.rst

 FileScan
 ========

-Events reported by the **FileScan** module typically originate from the file system scan.
-But due to the "Message Enrichment" feature, other modules that include events with full “file path” strings may also produce events of this type (e.g. module "SHIMCache", "Eventlog").
+Events reported by the ``FileScan`` module typically originate from the file system scan.
+But due to the "Message Enrichment" feature, other modules that include events with full "file path" strings may also produce events of this type (e.g. module ``SHIMCache``, ``Eventlog``).

 Filescan events are rich in attributes and extra information.